vwd-33/VWD/src/pages/distro/index.md

       ANCESTRAL SHADOWS (US) - "The Sorrows Of Centuries Past" DIGIPACK CD: $12.00

-      ANCESTRAL SHADOWS (usa) - "Preserving All Darkness In This World" CD: $10.00

       ANCESTRAL SHADOWS (usa) - "Wolven Mysteries Of Ancient Lore" DIGIPACK CD: $10.00